-At last month's UBCM, BC municipalities voted in favour of a Resolution mandating that land use authorities and the public be consulted when microcells are placed within 100 metres of schools, hospitals, and residences.
+At the September 2017 UBCM (Union of BC Municipalities) annual convention, BC municipalities voted in favour of a Resolution mandating that land use authorities and the public be consulted when microcells are placed within 100 metres of schools, hospitals, and residences.
 This requested change to existing policy closes a federal loophole that allows microcells to be placed on existing structures with no public consultation whatsoever.
 Over the next several months, the FCM (Federation of Canadian Municipalities) will be discussing the content of the UBCM resolution with the federal government.

 Although telecommunications fall under federal jurisdiction, in regions of the province where Right-of-Way lands are controlled by the Ministry of Transportation and Infrastructure, the provincial government is responsible for issuing Master Use Agreements and permits for each and every wireless transmitter installed.
-Section 12 of the BC government's Utility Policy Manual lays out a very specific policy regulating the installation of wireless sites on MOT Right-of-Ways.
+Section 12 of the BC government's Utility Policy Manual lays out a very specific policy regulating the installation of wireless sites on MOT Right- of-Ways.

 Why be concerned about microcells?
 While some individuals perceive them as benign or even benevolent transmitters that are essential to improving connectivity and achieving economic prosperity, a growing number of political leaders are concerned about the many issues arising from installing microcells in the public right-of-way.
 (See Section 3: Why Land Use Authorities are Concerned about Microcells below.)
 On October 15th 2017, SB 69 - a bill giving telecoms free rein to install microcells on California rights-of-way, which 300 Californian cities opposed - was vetoed by state Governor Jerry Brown.
-High-speed connectivity is not dependent on microcells.
-Safe and data-secure technological options are available.
-(See Section 4: Tech-Wise-Solutions for Connectivity below.)